hannibal002/SkyHanni/FEATURES.md

 ## Chat
 - Options to change the player chat format (show prefix for channel 'all', hide player rank color, hide colon after player name, hide/change SkyBlock level format, hide/change elite position format, edit channel prefix design)
 - Using a clean chat format for player messages (removing the rank prefix, every player writes in the same color)
-- Dungeon Filter (Removing annoying messages from in the dungeon)
+- Dungeon Filter (Removing annoying chat messages from the dungeon)
 - Dungeon Boss Message hider (includes The Watcher as well)
 - Option to hide the death messages of other players, except for players who are close to the player, inside the dungeon or during a Kuudra fight.